Jimmy Hasty: Later life

-Hasty had remained living in Belfast during his League of Ireland career and was living in Hillman Street and working at a betting shop near Belfast Docks at the time of his death.
+Hasty had remained living in Belfast during his League of Ireland career and was living in Hillman Street and working at a betting shop near Belfast docks at the time of his death.
 He was shot dead on Brougham Street in Belfast on the morning of 11 October 1974 while he was walking to work.
-The killing was claimed by Loyalist paramilitaries calling themselves the 'Ulster Protestant Action Group'.
+The killing was claimed by Loyalist paramilitaries calling themselves the 'Ulster Protestant Action Group' (a cover name for the UVF).
 No one was ever charged with his murder.
-Hasty has been the subject of documentaries on RTÉ, BBC, and UEFA TV.
+Hasty has been the subject of documentaries on RTÉ, BBC and UEFA TV.

+Danny Hale, a footballing contemporary of Hasty's, stated that he was single-minded, had great balance for a man over six feet tall, doubled or trebled the attendance no matter where he played and was good enough even to play in goal; another person recalled Hasty as a great swimmer despite his disability.